mzattera/v4j/docs/005/index.md

 # Methodology

-We start our analysis from a concordance version of the Voynich text (see [Note 001](../001)); this is obtained from the Landini-Stolfi Interlinear file by merging available interlinear transcriptions for each transcriber.
+I start our analysis from a concordance version of the Voynich text (see [Note 001](../001)); this is obtained from the Landini-Stolfi Interlinear file by merging available interlinear transcriptions for each transcriber.
 In the merging, characters that are not read by all authors in the same way are marked as unreadable.
-This to ensure the terms we will extract from the text are the most accurate.
+This to ensure the terms I will extract from the text are the most accurate.

 For reasons explained below, any occurrence of the following characters is also marked as unreadable: